-However, should any such transfer s become apparent, and a party received a payment or other transfer within 90 days of the bankruptcy, or other transfer avoidable under the Code, the Debtor may seek to avoid such transfer and reserves all such rights to do so.
+The Debtor has not yet completed its investigation with regard to prepetition transactions.
+If you received a payment or other transfer within 90 days of the bankruptcy, or other transfer avoidable under the Code, the Debtor may seek to avoid such transfer.